dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 And, finally, to get distance map output from grid_stat we have to set the GRID_STAT_OUTPUT_FLAG_DMAP in our configuration file.
 It can be set to either STAT or BOTH.
-Here we have it sent to BOTH which will produce two output files.
-A .stat file and a .txt file.
+Here we have it sent to BOTH which will produce two output files, a .stat file and a .txt file.

 .. code-block:: ini